spheredev/neosphere/README.md

 ------------

 **Cell**, the Sphere compiler, uses JavaScript to control the build process.
-Like miniSphere, Cell is powered by ChakraCore and natively supports ES2015 features like arrow functions, destructuring, and modules.
+Like neoSphere, Cell is powered by ChakraCore and natively supports ES2015 features like arrow functions, destructuring, and modules.
 A basic Cellscript might look like this: